jotslo/joshscript/README.md

 **JoSh** starts loop if the value is not 0, otherwise jump to matching jOsH tag

 **jOsH** ends loop

+**JOsH** takes characters as input and sets the value to ascii repr. of char

 **(** starts notation space